Skip to content

 125. Chemical usage per ha or list of chemicals used?

-The company reports that it has completely stopped using class 1 chemicals since 2019.
-Data as of 2021.
+The company reports that it has completely ceased using class 1 herbicides since 2019.
+Data is reported as of 2023.

 • Y